NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 distance, the Kolmogorov-Smirnov D-statistic, and the Hellinger distance exhibit high sensitivity, even to small changes.
 However, the Hellinger distance has a slightly *softer* start than the Jensen-Shannon distance and the Kolmogorov-Smirnov statistic.
-In this experiment, the main difference between the Jensen-Shannon distance, the Kolmogorov-Smirnov statistic, and Hellinger distance is that the stability of the measures (illustrated by the confidence intervals) differs, with Jensen-Shannon distance and the Kolmogorov-Smirnov statistic exhibiting the highest relative stability of the three.
+In this experiment, the main difference between the Jensen-Shannon distance, the Kolmogorov-Smirnov statistic, and Hellinger distance is that the stability of the measures (illustrated by the bands showing the standard deviation) differs, with Jensen-Shannon distance exhibiting the highest relative stability of the three, followed by the Kolmogorov-Smirnov statistic and Hellinger disntance in turn.

 We can now take a look at the behavior of the methods for smaller, more realistic shifts.
 Below we show data from the experiment above, but we truncate the domain to :math:`[1,2]`.